-Senators to grill Sessions' potential deputy over Russia issues
+Senators grill Sessions' potential deputy over Russia issues

 Washington (CNN)Democrats aren't finished with Attorney General Jeff Sessions, and they're using the Senate confirmation hearing for his potential second in command as an opportunity to grill him on the Trump's administration's potential ties to Russia and the President's baseless claim of being wiretapped by his predecessor.

-Senators on the Judiciary Committee will question Rod J. Rosenstein, President Donald Trump's nominee for deputy attorney general, which is traditionally a low-profile position.
-The session is expected to draw more attention given the controversy surrounding Sessions' recent decision to recuse himself from any potential investigations related to the Trump campaign or transition.
+Senators on the Judiciary Committee are questioning Rod J. Rosenstein, President Donald Trump's nominee for deputy attorney general, which is traditionally a low-profile position.
+Tuesday's hearing is drawing more attention given the controversy surrounding Sessions' recent decision to recuse himself from any potential investigations related to the Trump campaign or transition, while Democrats have called for a special counsel to be brought in.

+"I continue to strongly believe the case can be made for an independent special investigation," Sen. Dianne Feinstein, D-California, said in her opening statement, adding that, while the nominee may be revered and well-liked, but there are deeper problems with Russia and Sessions' involvement.

+Senate Judiciary Chairman Chuck Grassley opened the confirmation hearing for Rosenstein by saying, "Any talk of a special counsel is premature at best."

+"I can't help but notice the selective calls for a special counsel," Grassley then said, noting that then-Attorney General Loretta Lynch oversaw Hillary Clinton's email investigation and met with former President Bill Clinton at a Phoenix airport last year, though she said at the time she'd accept the findings of the FBI.
+"Where were the calls from the Democratic leadership for a special counsel?"

-Democrats on the panel will likely use the hearing as a referendum on the conduct of Trump, whether Sessions lied under oath and how best to proceed with an investigation into Russia's alleged interference in the presidential election.
+Democrats on the panel also will likely use the hearing as a referendum on the conduct of Trump, whether Sessions lied under oath and how best to proceed with an investigation into Russia's alleged interference in the presidential election.

 Last week, details emerged about two meetings Sessions had last year with the Russian ambassador to the US that he did not disclose during his confirmation process.
 If confirmed as Sessions' deputy, Rosenstein would oversee any potential investigations or prosecutions into Trump surrogates and Russians -- including the key decision on whether to appoint a special prosecutor -- now that Sessions has recused himself.